-Your student will be searching for the right niche and wonder about how to fit in.
+Your student will be searching for the right niche and wonder how to fit in.
 There are many campus activities planned both during the week and on weekends.
 Some students will thrive on all the choices and activities available to them and some will withdraw and feel homesick.
 Homesickness is not uncommon and will rarely last long.
 Students will very quickly learn to look out for each other and alert staff if they are worried about a new friend.
 The start of the year is a time when student organizations actively try to attract new members, and there are a variety of athletic events, as well as good weather in which to explore Dubuque and its attractions.
 Students who are homesick need to be encouraged to get out, be active and talk to their peers.
 Chances are they are not alone with these feelings.
-If feelings of homesickness continues and interferes with a student's success it will be helpful to suggest that they talk to a staff member in the Life Coaching and Counseling office.